MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/modern-desktop-deployment-and-management-lab.md

 - Ent_O365
 - Strat_O365_Enterprise
 ms.custom:
-description: Learn about and where to access the Windows and Office Deployment Lab Kit.
+description: Learn about where to access the Windows and Office Deployment Lab Kit.
 ---

 # Windows and Office 365 deployment lab kit